LuaraZambon/My-Travel-Blog/README.md

 ## 🧭 Site Navegation

-- **Home** - Full-screen introdution with a video of Japan, designed to immerse visitors in the country before they dive into the content.
+- **Home** - Full-screen introdution with a video of Japan, designed to immerse visitors in the country before they dive into the content
 - **Technology** – Exploring Japan’s innovation in daily life
 - **Food** – From street snacks to traditional multi-course meals
 - **Architecture** – A mix of heritage and modern design